 Dutch descends from Frankish, a language that was spoken between the 5th and 9th centuries in areas that are today the Netherlands, Belgium, and north-western France.

-Two languages are said to be mutually intelligible when they are similar enough that their speakers can understand each other without prior study.
+Languages are considered mutually intelligible when they are similar enough that their speakers can naturally understand each other without needing to study each other’s language.

 Here are some examples of vocabulary words that are similar in Danish and Dutch: